Photo above: Robert M. Meyers

 Why did Connecticut agencies give him a pass?
 And how did Meyers become a licensed building inspector?

-Bob Meyers threatened me and taunted me -- intentionally seeking to aggravate me.
-Meyers did all that to make my life hell, hoping that like other customers with complaints he had driven over the edge, he could kill me, have me arrested, cause a mental breakdown or otherwise force me to become perceived as the aggressor and lawbreaker.
-Meyers even hired a private detective to probe my background and personal life in an apparent attempt to humiliate and/or blackmail me.
-Bob Meyers is one nasty son of a bitch -- a man who I and other victims believe has strong criminal inclinations.
+Meyers then threatened and taunted me -- intentionally seeking to aggravate me.
+Meyers did that to make my life hell, hoping like other customers driven over the edge, I'd let him walk away with my money.
+Or if I fought back, Meyers likely thought he could kill me, have me arrested, cause a mental breakdown or otherwise force me to become perceived as the aggressor and lawbreaker.
+That is a Meyers' pattern of behavior.
+Meyers even hired a private detective to probe my background and personal life in an attempt to find something to humiliate or blackmail me with.
+Meyers is a nasty s.o.b. -- a man who I and other victims believe has a strong criminal inclination.

-In summer 2013, I realized Meyers already had played a role in helping drive one customer who complained about Meyers' business dealings to the customer's death.
-Meyers had driven another customer who had complained to a point where the customer allegedly threatened to kill Meyers.
-Meyers so antagonized other customers who complained that some said they were scared to speak up, some said they preferred to pretend all was well, and some licked financial and other wounds and went away quietly.
-I chose not to.
+In summer 2013 when I started this website (which is on occasion updated), I realized Meyers already had played a role in helping drive one customer who complained about Meyers' business dealings to the customer's death.
+Meyers had driven another customer who had complained to the point where the customer allegedly threatened to kill Meyers.
+Meyers so antagonized other customers who complained that some were scared to speak up, some preferred to pretend all was well, and some licked financial and other wounds and went away quietly.
+I chose not to.* This website will hopefully warn others as I should have been warned about Meyers.

-It is important to understanding Bob Meyers -- the Housebuilder from Hell -- that until I came along, the Connecticut Department of Consumer Protection had done nothing to rein him in during more than a decade of complaints.
-Some of the complaints were literally cries of desperation and for help.
-The office of Connecticut's chief prosecutor, the attorney general and the courts also did nothing substantive to rein in Meyers.
-All of these institutions -- which are supported by tax dollars -- make lots of claims about helping consumers and upholding the law and being fair, but too often those claims are hollow.
-In Meyers' case, there was a 10-year history of complaints before me -- and absolutely nothing substantive ever was done.
+In trying to understand Bob Meyers the Housebuilder from Hell, it is important to note that until I came along in 2010/2011, the Connecticut Department of Consumer Protection had done nothing to rein Meyers in during more than a decade of serious, written complaints -- including the complaints listed above in 2001, 2004, 2006, and 2008.
+Some of the complaints were literally cries of desperation and begging for help.
+The offices of Connecticut's chief prosecutor and the attorney general and the courts also did nothing to rein in Meyers.
+These institutions -- supported by tax dollars -- make claims about helping consumers and upholding the law and being fair, but all too often the claims are hollow.
+In Meyers' case, there was a 10-year history of conumer abuse and complaints before mine -- and nothing was done to deter Meyers.
+Nothing.

 Here's a typical example of how state agencies treat victims with legitimate complaints, telling them: "... the nature of your complaint appears to fall more appropriately under the jurisdiction of the Office of the Attorney General and Department of Consumer Protection."
 That's the answer the state's top criminal prosecutor -- Chief State's Attorney Kevin T. Kane -- gave a complainant after reviewing for two months a legitimate accusation against Bob Meyers.
 Kane's office initially tried the same run-around on me.
 What do you do when all the state agencies tell you the same thing: Take your complaint to somebody else.
 Victims got the run-around again and agan, and Bob Meyers was empowered.